dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 Here's what I did:

 - practice writing cover letters.
-- write assignments and put effort into writing them clearly and in non-technical language (unless otherwise requested).
+- write assignments and put effort into writing them clearly and in non-technical language (unless otherwise requested) with proper grammar and spelling.
-- when doing projects and self study, practice writing out walkthroughs or new knowledge.
+- when doing projects and self study, practice writing out a walkthrough or a report on the new knowledge.
 This will also solidify it.
 - avoid using AI to write everything for you - it's tempting but I found it often misses key points or is outright wrong.
 If you must use it, make sure you read what it has written and then try to reword it.

 ## Practice and Showcase